- Add .zip bundle of both files

-Here is a basic HTML file with some standard elements:
+Here is a basic HTML file with standard elements to get you started:

 <!DOCTYPE html>